LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

 Why Do Both?
 ^^^^^^^^^^^^

-Each type of validation has its benefits and drawbacks, so using both helps us cover the bases.
-Here's a summery of what each type brings to our application:
+Each type of validation has its strengths and weaknesses, so using both helps us cover the bases.
+Here's a summery of what each type brings to our
+application:

 Client-side: